j-bro/secret-santa-reboot/README.md

 - User signup, login, logout
 - Create, view, modify, delete a group
 - Create, view, modify, delete an exchange
+- Group manager can activate an exchange, which assigns a drawn member to each group member

 ### To do
 This project is a work in progress.
 Below is a list of features still to be implemented.